 Ron Roberts is a chartered psychologist and Associate Fellow of the British Psychological Society with over 30 years' experience in higher education. www.ronroberts.co.uk

-Theodor Itten is a psychotherapist based in Switzerland.
+Theodor Itten is a retired psychotherapist.
+After 40 years practising in Switzerland he now lives in Hamburg, Germany.
 He studied social anthropology with Francis Huxley, who became his mentor and friend. www.ittentheodor.ch

 "A thorough and fascinating portrayal of my Uncle Francis, warts and all, which well convey his mercurial character together with a sure-footed appraisal of his life’s work and writing."

 "This study of Francis Huxley is welcome and overdue, because he was one of the greatest anthropologists of Amazonian indigenous peoples.
 His observations were thorough and scientifically accurate, to the highest standards of his discipline.
 But Francis was exceptional in two other ways.
 His delightful writing style communicated his passion to general readers as well as academics.
 And he was a warm friend, almost a compatriot of the indigenous peoples he studied.
 He was fascinated by and empathised with mythology and their spirit and spiritual worlds, so that he almost thought as one of them."